Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Perhaps one of the best-known images of the waiter-carriers is this woodcut originally published with Hotchkiss’ article in Scribner’s Monthly in 1872.
 It is the only image that I am aware of that even gives a hint of what the 1870 depot might have looked like.

 This photo, one of the few taken of the waiter-carriers, is from an old postcard.
 There was no date of the photo on the card, but it was postmarked 1907.
 The photo must be older than that, though: notice the truss rods on the passenger cars.
+(From a postcard in the collection of Larry Z. Daily)

 I had never seen this image of the waiter-carriers until the postcard it is on was auctioned on eBay.
 I had to have it.
 Like the previous photo, this one is undated, but the card is postmarked 1911.
+(From a postcard in the collection of Larry Z. Daily)

 Signal Towers

-[NEW] This photo of G Cabin was taken on November 23, 1985.
+This photo of G Cabin was taken on November 23, 1985.
 My first vist to the Piedmont Sub as a railfan occurred earlier that year.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily)

 This is G Cabin as it appeared on July 1, 1990.
 It is a fine example of the C&O’s standard brick cabin.
 Note that all the train order semaphores were still in place.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily)